 The Guide Dogs of America say their breed ratio is 70 % Labrador retrievers, 15 % golden retrievers, and 15 % German shepherds.
 Labradors are found to be the best breed for the job thanks to their strong desire to please.

-Do you have any interesting or fun facts about Labrador that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Labradors?
+Share them in the comments below!